dkimhw/launch_school/js_109/js_109_written.md

-      * Here, `console.log(number)` will use the parameter `number` and discard the outer scoped local variable.
+      * Here, `console.log(number)` will use the parameter `number` and discard the outer scoped local variable of the same name.
 This is called variable shadowing - prevents access to outer scope local variable.
       * Variable shadowing also prevents us from making changes to the outer scoped *`number`*.
       * You want to avoid variable shadowing since it is never what you intend.
 Choosing long and descriptive variable names is one simple way to ensure that you do not run into any of these weird scoping issues.